fernandobarraza/pluralisticHomophily/README.md

 ## Usage

+Run Pipeline as following:
+1. Run hlc_run.py .
+This script calculates the overlapping communities for your network.
+If you have a ground-truth community file, this step is not necessary.
+2. Run calc_pluralistic_homophily_metrics.py .
+This scripts calculates pluralistic homophily for the network and local pluralistic homophily for each node within your network.
+3. Run calc_spearman.py if you want to calculate Spearman correlation betweeen pluralistic homophily and network-level metrics.
+4. Run calc_centrality_metrics.py to calculate centrality measures for the network.

+Some general considerations:

+- You must set the defaults directories for datasets and experiments result.
+Set the name of the directories within each script depending of your preferences.
+- A dataset dictionary named 'network' inside the scripts defines the network(s) to be processed.
+Change on your preferences.

 1. **Dataset Reading and Network Reconstruction:**

    Download the network and community files for each dataset and put on your desired directories.
 All datasets used in this project are publicly available.
 The Stack Overflow (SO) dataset has been preprocessed and is directly provided in this repository.